-Thomas opens the first pizza box, the irresistible scent of melted cheese over tomato sauce overtakes the apartment….
+Thomas opens the first pizza box, and the irresistible scent of melted cheese over tomato sauce overtakes the apartment…

 – No thanks.
 I don’t eat dairy products.

-… And they are exorcised out of the place almost instantly.
+… And it’s exorcised out of the place almost instantly.

-– Relax, you can eat it if you want.
+– But relax, you can eat it if you want.

-Thomas doesn’t take a bite of the pizza, preferring to close the box in disguise, Paula notices the movement, but prefers to continue the conversation.
+Thomas doesn’t take a bite of the pizza, preferring to close the box in silent defeat.
+Paula notices the movement but prefers to continue the conversation.

 – And you, how have you been?
 Tell me, what’s been going on in your life during this time.